kenkl/svn_httpd/README.md

 Recreating the [SVN documentation](http://svnbook.red-bean.com/en/1.4/svn.ref.svn.html) here is very out-of-scope for this project, but my day-to-day workflow with svn looks something like this:

 ```svn co https://svnthing.somwhere.org:8473/repos/reponame``` - to retrieve the repo for the first time on a workstation

 (make edits to whatever's in the repo)

 ```svn diff``` - (optional) to confirm my edits and have a "final" look at them before committing back to the repo

 ```svn ci -m "some comments describing the reasons for this commit"``` - committing the changes to the repo with a comment for ```svn log```

 If I already have a copy of the repo on my workstation:

 ```svn update``` - from within the local directory of the repo to pull the latest version

 (make edits)

 ```svn diff```

 ```svn ci -m "some more comments about this commit"```

-#### The future

-I do plan to do some things with this repo/project to improve it a bit...

-- Expose the certs to the host (/docker/svn) for easier updates.
-This'll be relatively easy, and probably will be in the next commit here.
-- Figure out a way to incorporate interaction/use of certs from [LetsEncrypt](https://letsencrypt.org/).
-This would eliminate/reduce the pain caused by self-signed certs.

-In my world, SVN is quickly being replaced with Git (for good reasons), so I might roll up a Docker container for Git (in a new repo here).
-[How hard could that be?](https://www.linux.com/learn/HOW-RUN-YOUR-OWN-GIT-SERVER) I haven't looked around, but it's likely someone already has.